Edifier P17 Review – Bookshelf Speaker

 I typically don’t listen to music without a subwoofer anyway though, so it’s kind of a moot point.
 In terms of pure audio quality, these are really enjoyable speakers to listen to and in that regard, I don’t really have any major quibbles that I can think of.

 Once they’re at that level though, they’re certainly enjoyable.
-I find that they work best in small to average sized rooms, and are actually really good for close listening at lower volumes due to their subdued nature.
+I find that they work best in small to average sized rooms, and are even really good for close listening at lower volumes due to their versatility.

 They also work really well as surround speakers, and I think for those looking for a good pair of surround sound speakers, these would certainly work.